 Turandot has commanded that no one sleep until the Prince’s name is discovered.
 Everyone will be killed if they don’t learn the name and she has to marry.
 Calaf awaits the dawn, and while he’s at it sings a ditty called "Nessun Dorma" (you’ve probably heard it before).

-As Liu falls dead Timur must be informed since he is blind, and he cries out in sadness.
+Liu falls dead!
+Timur must be informed since he is blind, and he cries out in sadness.
 The crowd and he leave with the body of Liu.
 Calaf chastises Turandot for effectively slaughtering the heart and soul of the opera and then pulls her in and kisses her.
-(At this point Puccini finishes and Alfano takes over).
+(At this point, Puccini finishes, and Alfano takes over).

 Where in the World

 Turandot takes place in fictional ancient China.
-Peking is specified (marked in Red), which is the old name for Beijing, but it might as well be set in Shanghai for all the geographical detail.
+Peking is specified (marked in Red), which is the old name for Beijing, but the opera might set it in Shanghai for all the geographical details.

 The second syllable of vincerò, “I will win,” is a high B, near the top of most tenors’ ranges and a nice note for them to show off.
-As the Ricordi vocal score shows, that B is really just a sixteenth note, a grace note.
+As the Ricordi vocal score shows, that B is just a sixteenth note, a grace note.
 The final syllable, on A, is supposed to be held, although again not nearly as long as it generally is by the large-lunged tenors of today.
-While Lucciano Pavarotti may be credited with popularizing this basking in high-B land, the trend actually goes much further back.
-In fact, one of the few (if not the only) tenors to end the aria the way Puccini wrote it is Francesco Merli, heard here from the first complete recording of Turandot, done in 1938.
+While Lucciano Pavarotti is credited with popularizing this basking in high-B land, the trend goes back much further.
+One of the few (if not the only) tenors to end the aria the way Puccini wrote it is Francesco Merli, heard here from the first complete recording of Turandot, done in 1938.
 Compare with Pavarotti, live from San Francisco in 1977.